osmanosy23/Aether/README.md

 - This app enables one to discover all the latest news concerning events in the world of astronomy (e.g., updates from the JWST), and provides some cool features that offer a chance to broaden their current scope of the world (and above)!
 Witness NASA's picture of the day on the home screen and click on it for more!
-Switch to the explore section to discover all the latest news in the field of astrony.
+Switch to the explore section to discover all the latest news in the field of astronomy!
 Or maybe just sit back and relax and watch NASA live!

+- Requirements: This app contains 2 fragments alongside 5 other activities alongisde two recycler views.
+Utilized Glide, OkHTTP, and Moshi, as well as a handful API's (Nasa's API, NewsAPI, and YouTube's API)